 - Owner goes to your supplier (with your permission) charges materials for the job to your account.
 What happens if you send the owner to a certain supplier you normally use for materials, they purchase the materials, and then later claim that they could have purchased the same materials at another location at a better price?
 You gave them the higher priced supplier to go to, so you are responsible for the difference in cost.

 - Owner expects you to be fully productive on their jobs for 8 hours a day.
 They will be looking over your shoulder constantly.
 You will seldom if ever get the job done as quickly as they are expecting you to do it.
 Will they be willing to pay for your State’s mandated morning and afternoon breaks for your employees?
-Will they be willing to pay for smoke breaks, coffee breaks, mobile phone time?
+Will they be willing to pay for smoke breaks, coffee breaks, mobile phone time, bathroom breaks?
 Will they pay for the time for you or one of your employees to escort an inspector through the job and answer questions?
 Who pays for the labor and materials to do required changes?

 - It is very difficult to “compete” on Cost Plus commercial jobs because larger construction companies will take these jobs at cost, to build presence with corporations that allocate the multi-million dollar projects on assignment basis because of favorable past performance.

-Remodeling = 10% Overhead and 5% to 10% Profit
+- Remodeling = 10% Overhead and 5% to 10% Profit

-New Home Construction = 10% Overhead and Profit
+- New Home Construction = 10% Overhead and Profit

 - Specialty Construction = 6% to 10% Overhead and 5% to 10% Profit

 This makes it extremely difficult for you to use your established markup on that job, especially when you have to show them your invoices at the normally required meetings to review the job progress and expenses to that date.

-- One way many contractors handle Cost Plus or Time and Material contracts is to take items that are considered overhead and stuff those costs into the job cost section.
+- One way many contractors handle Cost Plus contracts is to take items that are considered overhead and stuff those costs into the job cost section.
 In court, a sharp expert witness will find the overhead items listed under job costs and accuse the contractor of “double dipping” on the job.
 This immediately paints the contractor as dishonest, making a win in court even more difficult if not impossible.